Mastering basic FIML practice is similar to mastering musical scales or the basic skills of any sport.

-- In the example above, Megan becomes fully aware of her initial emotional jangle within one second or so.
+- In the example above, Megan becomes fully aware of her initial emotional sensation within one second or so.
 Buddhists who regularly practice mindfulness will find this fairly easy to do in most cases.
 People who have never been exposed to Buddhist mindfulness training may find this more difficult, depending on their backgrounds.

-- Mindfulness means that we are observant, mindful, of how we react to things.
+- Mindfulness means that we are observant, mindful of how we react to things.
 With practice, it is possible to be mindful of the very start of even a strong emotional reaction.

-- Almost as soon as a FIML partner notices (is mindful of) a jangle arising, they should start a FIML query by asking their partner what was in their mind as in the above example.
+- Almost as soon as a FIML partner notices (is mindful of) a sensation arising, they should start a FIML query by asking their partner what was in their mind as in the above example.